wp-plugins/polaroid-gallery/readme.txt

 ﻿=== Polaroid Gallery ===
-Contributors: janisto
+Contributors: janisto, tashemi
 Donate link: http://www.mikkonen.info/donate/
 Tags: image, images, gallery, media, library, photo, photos, picture, pictures, polaroid, lightbox, fancybox, jquery, css3 Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.9
-Stable tag: 2.0.7
+Stable tag: 2.1
 License: Unlicense

 Polaroid Gallery is a CSS3 & jQuery Image Gallery plugin for WordPress Media Library.

 == Description ==

 Polaroid Gallery is a CSS3 & jQuery Image Gallery plugin for WordPress Media Library.
 It is used to overlay images as polaroid pictures on the current page or post and uses WordPress Media Library.
+Using Polaroid Gallery you add unique view for your blog posts.
+Polaroid Gallery adds feeling of old good times.
+It is quite easy to use.
+All you need to do is to create standard wordpress gallery.
+All other things Polaroid Gallery will make for you by its own.
+Once you try it you love it.

 Polaroid Gallery has translations for the following languages: